 Pumpkins, like most squash, are heavy feeders.
 The fall is a good time to get a soil test done to check for pH and nutrient levels.
 Pumpkins grow best in fertile, well-drained soil with a pH between 5.8 and 6.8.
-Add your amendments and adjust your pH so that your soil will be ready in the spring.
+Add your amendments and adjust your pH in the fall so that your soil will be ready in the spring.
 Make sure you have chosen a spot that gets full sun, 6 to 8 hours per day.

 When to Start Seeds

 Pumpkins need heat to germinate and grow.
 They also need a long growing season, between 75 and 100 days.
 If you live in the north with a shorter growing season, you should start your seeds indoors, preferably in peat pots which can be planted directly into the garden when the soil has warmed up so as not to disturb the seedlings' roots.